jakob-bagterp/browserist/docs/settings/comparison-to-selenium/main-differences.md

 ---
 title: What's Different Between Selenium and Browserist?
-description: While configuration of Selenium can be complex, Browserist is a powerful Python extension that makes it easier and with less code.
+description: While configuring of Selenium can be complex, Browserist is a powerful Python extension that makes it easier and with less code.
 Includes code examples for beginners and advanced users.
 tags:
     - Selenium
     - Tutorial